jmixon1100/aimusic/README.md

         In this example, there are two flats placed in the key signature, B♭ and E♭.
 This means that, throughout the piece, every B and E encountered should, by default, be played as B♭ and E♭.
 Additionally, the scale that would be associated with these accidentals would be Bb major.
 Thus, by looking at the key signature, it can be said that this piece would be in Bb major.

 ![](images/image5.png)
+        Now, let’s look at one last example, this time using a real-world piece.
+This excerpt is from Bach’s Partita No. 3 for the violin.
+By using the notes in the piece, and the key signature to modify the notes, we can see that the notes used in this excerpt are E, F#, G#, A, B, C#, D#, and E. As a result, we can determine that the key for this piece is E major.